Some links in this post may be affiliate links

 Rotate the pot regularly to ensure the Urn Plant receives light on all sides for even growth.

-The best temperature for growing Aechmea Bromeliads indoors is an average warmth within a 15-260C.
+The best temperature for growing Aechmea Bromeliads indoors is an average warmth of 15-260C.
 However, to bring the plant to flower will require temperatures above 260C.

 Keep Urn Plants away from drafts to avoid sudden changes in temperatures as they can negatively affect growth and eventual death of the plant.

-Aechmea Bromeliads require a humid enviroment inorder to thrive.
+Aechmea Bromeliads require a humidity of 60-70% to thrive.
 If the humidity is too low, the plant will respond with brown leaf tips and edges.

-Aechmea Bromeliads can also be grown in a terrarium as a humid environment can easily be maintained inside a terrarium.
+Aechmea Bromeliads may also be grown in a terrarium as a humid environment can easily be maintained inside a terrarium.

 Feed Aechmea Bromeliad with a liquid fertilizer (foliar feed) every 2 weeks during the growing season for lush growth.